stolostron/deploy/README.md

 ### Enable search later

-Use the following command to enable search
+For RHACM <=2.6, use the following command to enable search.
+Search is enabled by default in RHACM 2.7 and later.
 ```bash
 oc set env deploy search-operator DEPLOY_REDISGRAPH="true" -n INSTALL_NAMESPACE
 ```